Diversity, Equity, and Inclusion

-- SkillSoft Online Learning is available to Lab employees and features hundreds of online books, courses, simulations and performance support tools on a variety of business and management topics.
+- The Lab’s Learning & Organizational Development provides access to many self-directed learning platforms, such as LinkedIn Learning, UC Learning Center, and IDEAs In Action.
+These are available to Lab employees and feature online courses, materials and performance support tools on a variety of business, diversity & inclusion, and management topics.

 - Through the Tuition Assistance Program, if you are a career employee, you can receive tuition reimbursement (or advancement) for courses at an accredited college or university that will help increase effectiveness in your current position and for career development.

-The BSE Division is also very committed to supporting improvement in current policies and programs to address unmet needs among DEI-related stakeholder groups.
-If you have any ideas on other important issues Division Leadership can advocate around please let your supervisor, department head, or Blake Simmons know.
-A few examples are noted below:
+The BSE Division is also very committed to supporting improvement in current policies and programs to address unmet needs among historically marginalized groups.
+If you have any ideas on other important issues for which Division leadership can advocate, please discuss with your supervisor, department head, or Blake Simmons.